bigwiv/Biopython-cn/chr6.rst

     >>> records = (r for r in SeqIO.parse("opuntia.fasta", "fasta") if len(r) < 900)

 Then we create the MUSCLE command line, leaving the input and output to their defaults (stdin and stdout).
-I°Øm also going to ask for strict ClustalW format as for the output.
+I‚Äôm also going to ask for strict ClustalW format as for the output.

 .. code:: verbatim